in-gain/auth0-ai-samples/authorization-for-rag/langchain4j-java/README.md

-# LangChain4j Retrievers + Okta FGA
+# LangChain4j Retrievers + Auth0 FGA

 This example demonstrates how to combine [LangChain4j](https://docs.langchain4j.dev/) with robust authorization controls for RAG workflows.
 Using [Auth0 FGA](https://docs.fga.dev/), it ensures that users can only access documents they are authorized to view.
 The example retrieves relevant documents, enforces access permissions, and generates responses based only on authorized data, maintaining strict data security and preventing unauthorized access.